-- Six eTPU channels (PWMF) generate PWM output signals. - Three eTPU channels (QD) process quadrature encoder signals. - One eTPU channel (BC) controls the DC-bus break. - One eTPU channel (ASAC) triggers the on-chip AD convertor and preprocess the sampled values. - One eTPU channel (PWMMAC) internally synchronizes the PWM outputs and calculate space vector modulation, based on applied motor voltage vector alpha-beta coordinates. - One eTPU channel (SC) internally calculates the actual motor speed, and control a speed closed loop in case of speed vector control.
+- Six eTPU channels (PWMF) generate PWM output signals. - Three eTPU channels (QD) process quadrature encoder signals.

+- One eTPU channel (BC) controls the DC-bus break. - One eTPU channel (ASAC) triggers the on-chip AD convertor and preprocess the sampled values. - One eTPU channel (PWMMAC) internally synchronizes the PWM outputs and calculate duty-cycles for individual phases from (alpha/beta) or (angle/amplitude) reference frames. - One eTPU channel (SC) internally calculates the actual motor speed and controls a speed closed loop.
 The actual motor speed is calculated based on the QD position counter and QD last edge time.
 The required speed is provided by the CPU and passed through a ramp.
 The speed PI control algorithm processes the error between the required and actual speed.
-The PI controller output is passed to the ACIMVC eTPU function as a newly corrected value of the required motor torque. - One eTPU channel (ACIMVC) internally calculates the current vector control closed loop.
-It takes the values of actual phase currents from ASAC, the actual rotor position from QD, and the actual motor speed from SC.
-The phase currents are transferred to alpha-beta and D-Q coordinate system, using Clark and Park transformations.
-One PI control algorithm processes the error between the required and actual D-current, and another one the error between the required and the actual Q-current.
-The required value of the D-current, which is the flux controlling current, is set to 0.5 A. The required value of the Q-current, which is the torque controlling current, is either set directly by the CPU (torque vector control), or provided by the SC output (speed vector control).
-The PI controller outputs create the motor applied voltage vector, in D-Q coordinate system.
-It is transformed back to alpha-beta coordinate system and passed to PWM generator.
+The PI controller output is passed to the ACIMVHZ eTPU function as a newly corrected value of the required motor speed. - One eTPU channel (ACIMVHZ) internally performs simple V/Hz control.
+The ACIMVHZ calculates applied voltage vector components based on required speed (omega) and defined V/Hz ramp.
+The ACIMVHZ outputs, either alpha and beta vector components or angle and amplitude are passed to the PWM generator.